Mini Drivers: Inside the Niche History & Surging Future

 What Club Does a Mini Driver Replace?

-Alternatively, if you have a four-wedge setup and either don’t use one of them very often or have too much overlap between two of your wedges, it could make sense to remove one of those wedges to make room for a mini driver.
+Alternatively, if you have a four-wedge setup and either don’t use one of them often, or have too much overlap between two of your wedges, it could make sense to remove one of those wedges to make room for a mini driver.

 If you’re adding a mini driver because you’re struggling mightily with your driver and it’s on a long-term timeout, you could replace it with a mini driver, but ideally you would keep both in your bag.